intrbiz/intrbiz-blog-content/posts/open-source/bergamot/about-bergamot.md

 Category: open-source/bergamot
 Date: 2014-08-13
 ---
-# About Bergamot
+# About Bergamot Monitoring

-Bergamot is a scalable, distributed monitoring system which offers an easy migration path from Nagios.
-Bergamot is written in Java and makes use of RabbitMQ to distribute checks.
-It is able to read the Nagios object configuration and is able to execute Nagios checks.
+Bergamot Monitoring is an Open Source, distributed monitoring system with an easy migration path from Nagios.
+The project was founded my me (Chris Ellis), partly by accident and partly out of a frustration of working with Nagios.

-More to come...
+Bergamot Monitoring has a dedicated website [bergamot-monitoring.org](https://bergamot-monitoring.org) should you want to find out more, or give it a try.

+The project started after I had wrote a Nagios config parser and thought to myself `how much harder could it be to just execute the checks`.
+That turned out to be fairly easy, executing a Nagios check is just forking a process.
+My frustrations borne out for dealing with Nagios took over, [I've detailed some of my gripes](what-is-wrong-with-nagios) which lead me to take Bergamot Monitoring in the direction it is heading.

+Whilst the project started off utilising the Nagios config format, this quickly changed, so as to address some of the limitation.
+However as an easy migration path is considered a critical aspect of the project, it is possible to convert a Nagios configuration to the Bergamot Monitoring format.